Skip to content Skip to footer

 Formats of Contribution

-We welcome proposals from anthropology, STS (Science and Technology Studies), HCI (Human Computer Interaction), design studies, indigenous & feminist studies, information systems, media studies, and adjacent fields.
+We welcome proposals from anthropology, Science and Technology Studies (STS), Human Computer Interaction (HCI), design studies, indigenous & feminist studies, information systems, media studies, cultural studies, and adjacent fields.
 Contributions from activist networks, community organizations, and laboratories are particularly encouraged.

 • Panels (4–6 papers, max 20 minutes each)